 So how do you get started?

-Please select a time and date below for your home seller discovery call.
-Keep in mind, we operate under a strict absolute no pressure policy so there is zero pressure, zero obligation, and zero hassle on this call.
-The purpose of this call is strictly to educate you on the next steps towards selling your home.
+Please contact us using the form below to start the home selling process.
+Keep in mind, we operate under a strict and absolute no pressure policy so there is zero pressure, zero obligation, and zero hassle to deal with.
+Our only goal on our initial conversation is to educate you on the next steps towards selling your home.
 Very friendly and zero sales pitch to deal with.